 Our answer would be a Big No, we highly recommend that you should not ignore the error message and proceed further to the website.
 Not just this particular error but any error message displayed on your browser should not be ignored and it needs to be fixed as soon as possible to prevent any type of damage.

-Now, you know what does NET::ERR_CERT_DATE_INVALID error means, how does it appears on different browsers, and under what conditions you might encounter this error.
+Now, you know what NET::ERR_CERT_DATE_INVALID error means, how it appears on different browsers, and under what conditions you might encounter this error.
 Let us get to know how you can resolve the issue with the best possible methods.
+Check out the list: